-Note 5: According to the "Operational Procedures for Loaning Funds to Others" regulation of the subsidiaries O-TA BVI. (dated May 12, 2020) and Harvest Fair (dated May 12, 2020), when engaging in fund lending due to the necessity of financing between foreign companies that are 100% directly or indirectly owned by the parent company, the total financing amount and the individual lending amount shall not exceed five times the net worth of O-TA BVI. and Harvest Fair, respectively.
+Note 5: According to the "Operational Procedures for Loaning Funds to Others" regulation of the subsidiaries O-TA BVI. (dated May 12, 2020) and Harvest Fair (dated May 12, 2020), when engaging in fund lending due to the necessity of financing between foreign companies that are 100% directly or indirectly owned by the parent company, the total financing amount shall not exceed the net worth of O-TA BVI. and five times the net worth of Harvest Fair, respectively.

-Table 2 Status of marketable securities held at the end of the period (excluding investments in subsidiaries, affiliated enterprises, and joint ventures):
+Status of marketable securities held at the end of the period (excluding investments in subsidiaries, affiliated enterprises, and joint ventures):